-Configuring routers is made efficient via a name and password-protected web interface.
-This interface offers a comprehensive configuration GUI, detailed statistics on router activities, signal strength, system logs, and more (see Figure 1).
+Routers can be efficiently configured through a username and password-protected web interface (see Figure 1).
+This interface offers a comprehensive configuration GUI, detailed statistics on router activities, signal strength, system logs, and more.

-To access the web interface on a new router with default settings and establish the router connection, refer to the Hardware Manual, specifically the First Use chapter.
+To access the router's web interface on a new router with default settings, follow these steps: